hdheath/2025_BMEB_Bootcamp/docker_tutorial.md

 ## Environments - Conda

+First login to your hummingbird account

-First let's allocate some resources for our session and load singularity
+Then, let's allocate some resources for our session and load singularity

 ```
 salloc --partition=instruction -N 1 -n 1 -t 03:00:00